Telemedicine App Development_ A Detailed Insight

 9.5 Data Security

-It’s crucial that the data stays safe.
+The data must stay safe.
 The majority of programs now utilize cloud storage and server access.
 Insufficiently robust and unprotected backend infrastructure makes it easy for hackers to gain access to sensitive information.
 That is why developers of telemedicine apps devote so much consideration to the structure of their databases.

 Solution